stilabdo/Data-Science-Projects/English-Premier-League-Insights/README.md

  The data of this project scraped from an online soccer website that contains Premier League results archives.  which is can be found in this [Link](https://www.worldfootball.net/schedule/eng-premier-league-2018-2019-spieltag/38/).

- All EPL seasons included in this project since the deput of this version of the EPL(season 1992/1993 to 2018/2019).
+ All EPL seasons included in this project since the debut of this version of the EPL(season 1992/1993 to 2018/2019).

  Two tables considered, game-week 13 & game-week 38 (end of the season) for each season.